 Accreditation Commission for Audiology Education (ACAE):

-With respect to the ACAE, submission of any complaints relating directly to lack of compliance with the Accreditation Standards and requirements of accreditation must be made in writing and signed by the complainant.
+Submission of any complaints relating directly to lack of compliance with the Accreditation Standards and requirements of accreditation must be made in writing and signed by the complainant.
 The complainant's contact information including address and telephone number is to be included with the complaint.
 The submitted complaint must include specific details and documentation to support the complaint and should be sent to the executive director, Accreditation Commission for Audiology Education, 11480 Commerce Park Drive, Suite 220, Reston, VA 20191.
 The telephone number is 703-226-1056 and the email is firstname.lastname@example.org.

 Upon receipt of the complaint, the executive director of ACAE will forward copy to the department chair within 10 business days, for response and appropriate documentation.
 If the complainant identification is to be withheld, the complaint will be forwarded in a de-identified format.
 The department chair will then have 30 business days to respond to the complaint, including providing documentation to support the response.